 New IDENTITY seeks to understand Thailand’s transsexuals from a fresh perspective, presenting transsexuals as psychologically complex human-beings and to allow them to reveal the reality of their self-identification.

 Ohm Phanphiroj is an award-winning international photographer from Thailand.
 He splits his time between NY, Atlanta, and Bangkok.
-A former fashion editor of Esquire Magazine (Asia section), Ohm has published nine books to date, three of which are solo.
-Ohm is a recipient of many prestigious awards, most recently at the Sony World Photography Award 2009 in Cannes from his Transssexual series.
+A former fashion editor of Esquire Magazine (Asia section), Ohm has published fourteen books to date, three of which are solo.
+Ohm is a recipient of many prestigious awards, including Sony World Photography Award, Lightwork, Newspace Center for Photography, Critical Mass, among others.
 Ohm exhibits widely in Asia, America, and Europe.
-Currently Ohm is a professor in photography at Assumption university, Thailand.
+Currently Ohm is a professor in photography at Edna Manley School for Visual and Performing Arts and an adjunct professor at University of Memphis.
 For more information, please visit www.ohmphotography.com Email: email@example.com